Submit your Acknowledgement Card to the Office of Admissions or e-mail your response directly to the Director of Admissions.

 The Graduate Student Association (GSA): The GSA is a great way for students to get involved at Jefferson and current members are also a great resource for newly admitted applicants.

-The Student Activities Office: Visit the website to view the Student Organization directory as well as information on events and the university wellness center.
+Office of Student Life & Engagement: Visit the website to view the Student Organization directory as well as information on events and the university wellness center.

 Living in Philadelphia: These sites will assist you in becoming acquainted with the city of Philadelphia as well as providing information on everything from night life to off-campus housing options.